Most Famous Tennis Logos

 Logo Joola

 A respected German brand renowned in the world of table tennis.
 Initially, the company specialized in producing professional equipment, including tables and balls.
 Today, Joola is synonymous with quality among international-level players.
-The logo features an abstract triangular figure conveying the power of a racket stroke.
+The logo features an abstract triangular shape that conveys the power of a racket stroke.
 Almost all brand-name letters, except the double “O,” are encoded within the design.
 This originality makes it a mysterious symbol for table tennis enthusiasts.

 US Open